Arkansas Baptist College

 Save Image

-In 2021, 20 fewer women than men received degrees from Arkansas Baptist College.
-The most common race/ethnicity group of degree recipients at Arkansas Baptist College is black or african american (16 degrees awarded).
-There were 2.29 times more black or african american recipients than the next closest race/ethnicity group, white (7 degrees).
+In 2024, 12 fewer women than men received degrees from Arkansas Baptist College.
+The most common race/ethnicity group of degree recipients at Arkansas Baptist College is black or african american (28 degrees awarded).
+There were 9.33 times more black or african american recipients than the next closest race/ethnicity group, hispanic or latino (3 degrees).

-The most common Associates Degree concentration at Arkansas Baptist College is General Studies (11 degrees awarded), followed by Public Administration (1 degrees).
+The most common Bachelor's Degree concentration at Arkansas Baptist College is Other Business Administration, Management, & Operations (10 degrees awarded), followed by General Business Administration & Management (4 degrees) and General Human Services (2 degrees).

-In 2021, the most specialized majors across all degree types at Arkansas Baptist College, meaning they have significantly more degrees awarded in that concentration than the national average across all institutions, are PHILOSOPHY AND RELIGIOUS STUDIES.
-(2 degrees awarded), Public Administration and Social Service (3 degrees), and Liberal Arts & Humanities (11 degrees).
+In 2024, the most specialized majors across all degree types at Arkansas Baptist College, meaning they have significantly more degrees awarded in that concentration than the national average across all institutions, are Philosophy and Religious Studies (2 degrees awarded), Interdisciplinary Studies (8 degrees), and Public Administration and Social Service (4 degrees).

 Common Jobs by Major